Skip to main content

 Hi Friends —

-My special request is to not allow this mistake on my part hinder the development of puppet ministry in our churches.
-I invite you to imagine what Fred Rogers and Jim Hensen would say and what I said last month, "Has a puppeteer blessed you?
+Have you been blessed by a puppeteer?
 Is it possible that their gift of imagination is as powerful as love and wisdom?
 Is it possible that we need to raise up and emulate the work they do and recognize how puppets can bless others in unknown ways?
-Is it possible that a humble puppet can be our own spiritual guide?"
+Is it possible that a humble puppet can be our own spiritual guide?

 Mark Hicks